DavideXX92/Study-hall-monitoring/README.md

 The users connecting to a web page are able to understand how many seats are free examining a map showed by the client.
 Such a map represents the geometry of the room and it reﬂects the real position both of the seats and of the table.

-An high-level overview of this software is given by the picture blow
+An high-level overview of this software is given by the picture below
 ![architecture](https://raw.githubusercontent.com/Study-hall-monitoring/images/Architecture Diagram.png)

 ##Gadgeteer